-Being worried about an issue, or an aspect of your life, can lead to depression – which can make the escapism that drugs can offer very compelling.
-The comedowns and time spent partying can make dealing with the main issues worrying people even harder, which can make the depression worse.
+Being worried about an issue, or an aspect of your life, can lead to depression – which can make the escapism that drugs offer very compelling.
+The comedowns and time spent partying can make dealing with the main issues even harder, which can make the depression worse.

 Stopping or cutting back on drugs can give you the time and energy to tackle some of those big issues in your life, and make some long-term changes to help you feel happier and healthier.